On the Limits of Layer Pruning for Generative Reasoning in Large Language Models: Introduction

 In this paper, we make the following contributions:

-\begin{itemize} \item We demonstrate that generative reasoning tasks are substantially more sensitive to layer pruning than classification benchmarks, with even single-layer removal causing severe degradation, underscoring the depth dependence of such tasks.
+\begin{itemize} \item \textbf{We establish a controlled and realistic evaluation setting for post-pruning recovery.} Using self-generated responses (SGR) as a simple and strong baseline, we isolate the extent to which pruned models can recover capabilities under practical constraints (single 80GB GPU, no access to pretraining-scale data).

-\item We provide a systematic analysis of pruning-induced failure modes in generative settings.
-Beyond surface-level text degradation, we show that pruning disrupts core algorithmic abilities such as arithmetic computation and valid syntactic generation, which directly impairs multi-step reasoning.
+\item \textbf{We systematically characterize the recovery gap induced by layer pruning for generative reasoning under realistic post-training constraints.} While prior work reports weaker performance on generative tasks, we show that this gap persists even with SGR across multiple model families, despite strong improvements on classification benchmarks.

-\item Under realistic post-training constraints, we propose supervised finetuning with Self-Generated Responses (SGR) as a simple recovery strategy.
-We show that this SGR finetuning consistently outperforms finetuning on external open-source datasets, achieving strong retention on classification tasks and also on generative benchmarks at moderate pruning ratios.
+\item \textbf{We identify concrete failure modes underlying this degradation.} Beyond surface-level text degeneration, we show that pruning disrupts core algorithmic capabilities, including arithmetic computation and syntactic structure (e.g., parenthesis tracking), which are essential for multi-step reasoning.

-\item Finally, we show that even the strongest recovery achieved under these constraints fails to fully restore arithmetic and syntactic capabilities.
-This exposes a fundamental limitation of post-pruning recovery for generative reasoning and suggests that, despite apparent layer redundancy, model depth remains critical for algorithmic computation. \end{itemize}
+\item \textbf{We examine whether the generative reasoning gap persists under favorable recovery settings.} Using task-aligned full finetuning on self-generated GSM8K responses, we find that pruned models remain well below the unpruned baseline.
+As complementary evidence, we analyze Minitron, a depth-pruned model trained with nearly 100B post-pruning tokens, and find that reasoning and arithmetic deficits persist. \end{itemize}

 Overall, our results clarify when and why layer pruning succeeds or fails, and provide practical guidance for its use in settings where preserving generative reasoning ability is a priority.